SOIL FERTILITY MANAGEMENT, Explain the meaning of soil fertility and a fertile soil.

 (a) There is competition for basic nutrients and water. (b) They may harbour diseases and pests of crop plant. (c) It may be expensive to grow green manure plants.
 It is advised that plants to be used as green manure should (a) Easily establish. (b) Grow quickly. (c) Produce abundant succulent shoots and roots in a short time. (d) Easily cover the ground. (e) Grow on poor soils.

 (ii) Farm yard manure: This is a mixture of animal droppings, urine, food remains and bedding or litter.
 Manure from poultry, goats and sheep are the richest forms of farm yard manure.
 They are followed by those of pigs, horse and cattle.
 The materials are heaped under a shed to decompose for sometime before use.
-They should be properly handled, as too much exposure may lead to breakdown of the nutrients.
-The more volatile constituents such as nitrogen could be lost as ammonia gas.
+They could be used direct on the farm.

 It is often better to mix manures from different types of animals to be used as pen manure than to apply only one type.
 The quality of farm yard manure depends on: (i) The species of animals producing the materials (ii) Age and condition of the animal. (iii) The type of feed given to the animal.